bernie-skipole/indipyclient/docs/source/usage/consoleclient.rst

             client.console_reset()
         print("Shutting down, please wait")

-        # ask the driver to stop
+        # ask the server to stop
-        driver.shutdown()
+        server.shutdown()

-        # wait for the driver to shutdown
+        # wait for the server to shutdown
-        await drivertask
+        await servertask

     if __name__ == "__main__":

         # make a driver for the thermostat
         thermodriver = make_driver("Thermostat", 15)
-        # set driver listening on localhost
+        # create server listening on localhost
-        thermodriver.listen()
+        server = IPyServer(thermodriver)
         # create a ConsoleClient calling localhost
         client = ConsoleClient()
         # run all coroutines
-        asyncio.run( main(client, thermodriver) )
+        asyncio.run( main(client, server) )